-45. I consider it unlikely that any fishing will be excluded.
-Trawl, set net, and longline fishing may occur close by but given that a marine farm already exists immediately adjacent to the site the additional obstruction to commercial fishing is negligible.
+47. I consider the amount of fishing that will be excluded is likely to be minimal.
+Trawl, set net, and longline fishing may occur close by but given that a marine farms already exist immediately adjacent to, and surrounding the site, the additional obstruction to commercial fishing is likely to be negligible.

-46. The fisheries given in Table 3 were identified by overlaying exclusion areas for each fishing method with the mapped fishing events in CatchMapper.
+48. The fisheries given in Table 3 were identified by overlaying exclusion areas for each fishing method with the mapped fishing events in CatchMapper.
 The exclusion areas, also termed footprints of the proposed site, include appropriate buffer zones around the farm depending on the type of fishing method.
 Towed fishing methods have larger footprints, i.e. larger areas from which they would be excluded, than static fishing methods.
 Only new footprint area where fisheries have not already been excluded by existing authorised aquaculture is included in this assessment.